itsdxrk/JultiSpotifyController/README.md

 Unintentionally, the plugin sometimes works when other media is playing while the Spotify Client is open in the background idly, such as YouTube.
 This plugin was made with Spotify in mind, so any other media working with the plugin is unintentional.

+A delay may occur when pausing/playing the media.
+This is due to how the check is performed every 5 seconds, and so the delay in pausing/playing after a certain event may sometimes be longer than other times.
+I would make the delay between checks shorter, however this would hinder the performance of Julti far too much than is already being done.

 # SETUP
 * In Julti, go to the Plugins section and Open Plugins Folder
 * Place the [plugin](https://github.com/itsdxrk/JultiSpotifyController/releases/latest) in the folder.